deftomat/safe-environment-loader/README.md

 ## Usage

-Add rule to your webpack config:
+Add rule into your webpack config:

 ```js
 {